blode-lang/blode/README.md

 blode build example.bld
 ```
 # Support
-Since this is a solo project, any interest helps:
+Since this is a `solo project`, any interest helps:

 ⭐ Star the repository

 💬 Share the kinds of programs you’d like to create

-Thank you for checking out Blode!
+### Thank you for checking out Blode!